gmp26/sources/Readme.md

 1. `grunt clearance:0` -- Clearance levels of 0 or above will cause CMEP-site to use this CMEP-sources directory.
 The location of CMEP-sources is in fact configurable in `Gruntfile.coffee` through the variable `yeomanConfig.content`.
 By default it is set to '../CMEP-sources' - i.e. alongside CMEP-site.

 1. To switch to using the sample sources located at `yeomanConfig.samples` -- which by default is the sources directory inside CMEP-site, say `grunt clearance:-1`.
-All negative clearance levels cause the samples site to be used.
+All negative clearance levels cause the sample sources to be used.

 1. To check at any time which sources are currently configured, use `grunt clearance`.